-The case is made of aluminum and comes with a magnetic layer (of course!).
+The magnetic miniature case is made of aluminum and comes with a magnetic layer (of course!).
 There is also an option to get an A-Case without the magnetic layer and instead get a sticky layer.
 The sticky layer is great if you don’t want to magnetize all your models, and they claim it holds just as well.

-Regardless of the model layer, the case comes with a cloth bag to put it in.
+Regardless of the model layer, the case comes with a cloth bag to put it in, which secures the frame.
 The bag has two pockets to store stuff, and a cool velcro strip on the top if you want to add badges and stuff, which is a neat option.

-Here’s a great video explaining the case and showing it in action:
+Here’s a great video explaining a case and showing it in action:

-So, if you’re interested in snagging one of these, and they do have a few options available, check out their website for details.
+So, if you’re interested in snagging a magnetic miniature case, and they do have a few options available (small to large), check out their website for details.

 Also, I’ve got a thorough review of the A-Case+ if that’s a case you’re interested in.
 The A-Case+ is the smallest case they offer, and also the most affordable.

 Battle Foam has it all, including magnetic storage solutions.